garagehive/garagehive.github.io/docs/garagehive-contra-payment.md

 ---

 # How to perform a Customer/Vendor Balancing Payment
-**Customer/Vendor Balancing Payments** (also known as Contra Payments) are typically made when you have a contact who is both a customer and a supplier; in the example below, you owe the supplier £1000 and the supplier owes you £500.
+**Customer/Vendor Balancing Payments** (also known as **Contra Payments**) are typically made when you have a contact who is both a customer and a supplier; in the example below, you owe the supplier £1000 and the supplier owes you £500.
 You will owe the supplier £500 once the journal below has been posted.

 **Customer/Vendor Balancing Payments** can be achieved via a general journal.
 Here is how:
 1. In the top-right corner, choose the search icon, enter **General Journals**, and choose the related link.
-2. Please make sure you have **Show More Columns** enabled.
-Select **Page** from the actions bar, then **Show More Columns**.
+2. Select **Page** from the actions bar, then **Show More Columns** to show all columns.
+If it's already enabled, you'll see a **Show Fewer Columns** option; leave it at that.

    ![](media/garagehive-general-journals-columns.png)

-3. Once you have shown more columns, you must make sure the following columns are also enabled, you can hide the rest for this particular journal:
+3. Check that the following columns are all enabled; the rest can be hidden for this journal:
    * Posting Date
    * Document Type
    * Document No.